Joredjs/monomod/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

+## Acknowledgments

+- NX Team for the excellent monorepo tooling
+- Express.js community for the framework adapter reference
+- Contributors and early adopters

+---

+Built with ❤️ by the monomod team